RushangJ/Certified-Kubernetes-Administrator-CKA-/Domain 3 - Workloads & Scheduling/Scheduling.md

 - Taints and Tolerations have nothing to do with security on the cluster.
 Taints and Tolerations used set restriction on what pods can be scheduled on a node.
 - Taints are set on Nodes, and Tolerations set on pods.

+#### Node Selectors:

+- Select perticuler node to deploy pod.

+#### Node Affinity:

+- The primary purpose of node affinity is to ensure PODs are hosted on perticular nodes.
+- Node Affinity Types:
+  - requiredDuringSchedulingIgnoredDuringExecution
+  - PreferredDuringSchedulingIgnoredDuringExecution
+  - requiredDuringSchedulingRequiredDuringExecution (Planned for Future)